pacificclimate/wps-tools/README.md

 Collection of commonly used pywps inputs and outputs

 ## pytest_utils.py
-Functions used to help run `pytest` suite# wps-tools
+Functions used to help run `pytest` suite